saltyrtc/saltyrtc-meta/Protocol.md

 of this message.

 A receiving client MUST check that the message contains a valid NaCl public key (the size of the key MUST be exactly 32 bytes).
+In case the client has knowledge of the server's permanent public key, it SHALL ensure that the server's session public key is different to the server's permanent public key.

 The message SHALL NOT be encrypted.